Sunday, July 5, 2026

 So it's natural to have a certain sense of "Wait, now everybody thinks we have AI?" but on the other hand it doesn't seem surprising at all, because something significant did happen when ChatGPT came out.
 LLM-based systems are simply much better at conversing in natural language than anything that came before.

 One reason is fluency.
 An LLM-based system can answer question after question in fluent natural language.
-It can spit out page after page of prose that looks for all the world like a person wrote it, not just in the syntax and vocabulary but in tone and structure.
+It can spit out page after page of prose that, at least at first glance, looks for all the world like a person wrote it, not just in the syntax and vocabulary but in tone and structure.
 It's not hard to write a hand-coded Markov chain that will produce at least mostly grammatical sentences, but it won't really sound human and it won't be able to answer questions.
 LLMs are the first approach that allows an extended two-way conversation without "the man behind the curtain" appearing in short order.

 The second reason is the range of topics you can converse about.
 The first 'L' in LLM is for large.
 LLMs are trained on trillions, or even hundreds of trillions of tokens (words, more or less).
 By comparison, the entire US Library of Congress collection comprises a few trillion words.
 Without digging too deeply into what the numbers actually mean, it's not unreasonable to compare the sheer volume of training data to "all books ever published."
 Whatever topic you might want to ask about, there's a good chance that something related to it is in the training data, in sufficient quantity that the model can produce a few coherent paragraphs about it.